pubkey/rxdb/docs-src/tutorials/server-couchdb.md

 **NOTICE**: The CouchDB server plugin can only be used with the [PouchDB RxStorage](../rx-storage-pouchdb.md).

+## IMPORTANT:
+The PouchDB RxStorage and CouchDB Server Plugin [is deprecated](https://rxdb.info/questions-answers.html#why-is-the-pouchdb-rxstorage-deprecated) and should no longer be used in new projects.

 The CouchDB server plugin is useful

 - To simulate the couchdb in developer-mode without setting up a real one